 Pet a black cat for just a second and you'll make a loyal friend for life.
 But over the centuries, these dark, handsome, and friendly felines have endured the stigma of cultural and historical myths, superstitions, and tales that make them either revered or feared.

-Luckily, recent data shows that it's a myth that black cats are adopted less frequently than cats of other colors, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
+It's a myth that black cats are adopted less frequently than cats of other colors.
 However, shelter workers may notice a bias against black felines thanks to lingering perceptions.
 You might be surprised to find that, among the negative lore about black cats, there are also positive beliefs about them.
 You could even decide it’s auspicious if you find one of these regal creatures crossing your path at any time during the day or night.

 Why There Are Tons of Black Cats

-There are more black cats than any other color because the black gene is most dominant for felines, according to the ASPCA.
+There are more black cats than any other color because the black gene is most dominant for felines.

 Superstition #1: Black Cats Are Witches in Disguise

 If you're spooked when you see a black cat, it’s probably from medieval folklore that continues to shroud the reputation of these dignified kitties.
 Black cats have long been associated with witches and witchcraft.
 It's said that the story began when a black cat was seen running into a house thought to be inhabited by a witch.
 During the Middle Ages, black cats became equated with black magic.
 Roaming nocturnal black cats were thought to be witches in disguise, witches' pets, or animal-shaped demons sent by witches to spy on humans.
 From the early 13th century in Europe through the 17th-century Salem Witch Trials in Massachusetts, black cats were killed along with those who were considered witches.
 Black cats have evolved into icons of anything related to witchcraft, especially during the Halloween season.